-IDShield's three-bureau plans keep an eye on your complete credit history while watching for abuse and include quarterly full credit reports from each agency.
+IDShield's three-bureau plans keep an eye on your credit files at each credit bureau while watching for abuse.

-A couple of other identity-protection services we've reviewed offer only annual credit reports, which you can also get for free through annualcreditreport.com.
+A couple of other identity-protection services we've reviewed offer quarterly credit reports, which you can also get for free through annualcreditreport.com.
 Only PrivacyGuard offers a monthly credit report, but it's a "merged" one with data from all three bureaus.